RISE Undergraduate Program

 Applications are collected continuously and will be reviewed approximately 6 weeks prior to the spring, summer and fall semesters.
 In addition, applications on hand will be considered when openings become available.

-RISE-2 information »
+MARC-2 information »